ingram-projects/animxyz/docs/content/sections/react-xyz-transition.md

 Sets the behavior of how long to apply the [active class](#active-classes) for the animation.
 By default the class will be applied only for the duration of the animation, however if you have [nested animations](#nesting) you will want them to complete before removing the class.
 To do this we've added `duration="auto"` which conviently waits for all nested animations to finish before removing the class.

-To apply the class for a specific amount of time you can use a number in milliseconds like `:duration="2000"`.
+To apply the class for a specific amount of time you can use a number in milliseconds like `duration={2000}`.

 You can also specify direction-specific behavior using an object describing the behavior for each direction such as `duration={{ appear: 'auto', in: 2000, out: 1000 }}`.

-You can learn more about using this property in the [React docs](https://vuejs.org/v2/guide/transitions.html#Explicit-Transition-Durations).

 ### mode

 Sets the sequencing of element switch transitions.
 By default the new element will transition **in** simultanously to the old element transitioning **out**.
 Setting `mode="out-in"` will transition the old element **out** first and setting `mode="in-out"` will transition the new element **in** first.

-You can learn more about using this property in the [React docs](https://vuejs.org/v2/guide/transitions.html#Transition-Modes).

 <div class="properties-table table-wrap">
 	<table>